finalys/Finalysis-Walkthrough/README.md

 # Finalysis Walkthrough

+**Note: If the notebook is taking too long to render on github,  head to https://nbviewer.org/ and paste the link.**

 ## Introduction & History
 Hi, I'm Finalys.
 You may know me as the author of Finalysis which started in 2020 as a personal project to learn about python.